dsai-coep/coepdsai.github.io_src/_posts/2020-05-15-arima-model.md

 <hr>

-<h3>So far, we've understood the basic intuition behind the ARIMA Model.
-Let's dig a bit deeper and understand the parameters of an ARIMA model.</h3>
+#### So far, we've understood the basic intuition behind the ARIMA Model.
+Let's dig a bit deeper and understand the parameters of an ARIMA model.

-<h2 style="font-style:italic;">Consider a list below, and assume that every successive element of the list is a successive time-step or observation.</h2>
+#### Consider a list below, and assume that every successive element of the list is a successive time-step or observation.

-<h3>[1,3,5,4]</h3>
+[1,3,5,4]

 <h2 style="font-style:italic;">Now, when we difference the list, we subtract the nth value of the series with the (n-1)th value of the series.
 For a better understanding:</h2>